 13. What does Medicare hospice cover for caregivers, and what about respite?

-Inpatient respite care under 42 CFR § 418.302: Medicare hospice covers up to 5 consecutive days per occurrence of inpatient respite care (typically in a Medicare-certified hospice facility, hospital, or nursing home with a hospice contract), reusable across hospice benefit periods so long as hospice election remains in force.
+Inpatient respite care under 42 CFR § 418.302: The Medicare hospice benefit covers up to 5 consecutive days per occurrence of inpatient respite care (typically in a Medicare-certified hospice facility, hospital, or nursing home with a hospice contract), reusable across hospice benefit periods so long as hospice election remains in force.
 On the 6th and subsequent consecutive day, the care is reimbursed at the routine home-care rate, not the respite rate.
 Total inpatient days (general + respite) cannot exceed 20% of total hospice days.

-FY 2026 hospice payment rates: CMS's FY 2026 Hospice Wage Index final rule (90 FR 14782, August 5, 2025) set the FY 2026 update at +2.6%, with the FY 2026 hospice cap at $35,361.44 for the period October 1, 2025 – September 30, 2026.
+FY 2026 hospice payment rates: CMS's FY 2026 Hospice Wage Index final rule (90 FR 14782, August 5, 2025) set a modest payment update and an updated annual hospice aggregate cap for the period October 1, 2025 – September 30, 2026; CMS publishes the exact cap amount each year.

 2026 Medicare Part B premium: $202.90/month (up from $185.00 in 2025); annual deductible $283.